Managing Peak Travel Periods in Off-Airport Parking

 60 Days Out

 Lock the peak calendar.
-Identify major travel windows, shoulder days, likely return waves, and any local airport-specific events that could distort normal traffic patterns.
+Identify major travel windows, the days immediately before and after those peaks, likely return waves, and any airport-specific events that could distort traffic patterns.

 30 Days Out

-Review rate logic, reservation mix, shuttle scheduling assumptions, staffing plans, and contingency triggers.
-Decide what thresholds will change inventory behavior.
+Review Dynamic Pricing logic, reservation mix, Inventory Projection assumptions, shuttle scheduling, staffing plans, and contingency triggers.

 14 Days Out

 Audit communication flows.
-Confirm reservation messaging, arrival instructions, retrieval instructions, shuttle guidance, and internal escalation paths.
+Confirm reservation reminders, arrival instructions, retrieval instructions, shuttle request handling, ADA request visibility, and escalation paths.

 7 Days Out

-Review booking pace by day and by arrival window.
+Review booking pace by day and arrival window.
 Tighten inventory if necessary.
-Verify technology, lane procedures, signage, and exception handling readiness.
+Verify technology, signage, lane procedures, and readiness across web, app, text, and loyalty touchpoints.

 72 Hours Out

 Move from planning to command.
-Confirm leadership coverage, airport monitoring, shuttle adjustment authority, and who owns customer messaging.
+Confirm airport monitoring, shuttle adjustment authority, customer messaging ownership, and alerts that should be triggered ahead of heavy traffic.

 Day of Operation

 Manage by exceptions and timing windows, not just by occupancy.
-Watch arrival compression, shuttle queueing, retrieval delays, and call-volume spikes.
+Watch arrival compression, shuttle queueing, retrieval delays, party-size pickup requests, ADA needs, and call-volume spikes.

 24–72 Hours After the Surge

 Run the review while memory is fresh.
-Document what created pressure, what held up, and what needs to change before the next surge.
+Analyze performance, customer surveys, reputation signals, and what should be improved before the next surge.

 The Metrics That Matter Most